 - Determine who shall be the recipients of scholarships.
 Dordt has several scholarships available for pre-medical students.
 The committee evaluates the applications and determines who recipients shall be.

-- Encourage and support the activities of the Future Physicians Club.
+- Encourage and support the activities of the Pre-Health Professions Club.
 One committee member shall be the club sponsor.
 The committee and the club are two different entities.
 We believe it is in the best interest of the pre-medical student that the club is student driven, as this gives the students opportunities to demonstrate and practice the initiative and leadership needed to succeed in medical school.
 The advisory committee can provide some organizational and infrastructure support by coordinating a kick-off meeting, reserving rooms on campus, acting as contacts with the local medical community, and the like.

 - Review the program by: